scikit-image/scikit-image/doc/source/skips/2-values.rst

   the vein of Photoshop or GIMP.
 This often means prioritizing n-dimensional data support, and rejecting implementations of “flashy” filters that have little scientific value.
-- We value elegant implementations over getting every last ounce of performance.
+- We value simple, readable implementations over getting every last ounce of performance.
 Readable code that is easy to understand, for newcomers and maintainers alike, makes it easier to contribute new code as well as prevent bugs.
 This means that we will prefer a 20% slowdown if it reduces lines of code two-fold, for example.
-- We require excellent documentation.
-All functions should have NumPy-style docstrings [3]_, preferably with doctest examples, as well as gallery examples that showcase how that function is used in a scientific application.
+- We value education and documentation.
+All functions should have NumPy-style docstrings [3]_, preferably with examples, as well as gallery examples that showcase how that function is used in a scientific application.
-  Good documentation is hard, so this requirement can stall many contributions.
-  Core developers take an active role in finishing final documentation examples.
+  Core developers take an active role in finishing documentation examples.
 - We don't do magic.
 We use NumPy arrays instead of fancy façade objects [#np]_, and we prefer to educate users rather than make decisions on their behalf.
 This does not preclude sensible defaults, but it does preclude